Alipay

 Alipay (支付宝 (支付寶, zhīfùbǎo)) is a third-party mobile and online payment platform, established in Hangzhou, China in February 2004 by Alibaba Group and its founder Jack Ma.
 In 2015, Alipay moved its headquarters to Pudong, Shanghai, although its parent company Ant Financial remains Hangzhou-based.

 Alipay overtook PayPal as the world's largest mobile (digital) payment platform in 2013.
 As of June 2020, Alipay serves over 1.3 billion users and 80 million merchants.
 According to the statistics of the fourth quarter of 2018, Alipay has a 55.32% share of the third-party payment market in mainland China, and it continues to grow.

+Along with WeChat, Alipay has been described to be China's super-app with a wide range of functionalities including ridesharing, travel booking and medical appointments.

 History

 The service was first launched in 2003, by Taobao.
 The People's Bank of China, China's central bank, issued licensing regulations in June 2010 for third-party payment providers.
 It also issued separate guidelines for foreign-funded payment institutions.
 Because of this, Alipay, which accounted for half of China's non-bank online payment market, was restructured as a domestic company controlled by Alibaba CEO Jack Ma in order to facilitate the regulatory approval for the license.

 The 2010 transfer of Alipay's ownership was controversial, with media reports in 2011 that Yahoo! and Softbank (Alibaba Group's controlling shareholders) were not informed of the sale for nominal value.
-Chinese business publications Century Weekly criticised Ma, who stated that Alibaba Group's board of directors was aware of the transaction.
+Chinese business publication Century Weekly criticised Ma, who stated that Alibaba Group's board of directors was aware of the transaction.
 The incident was criticised in foreign and Chinese media as harming foreign trust in making Chinese investments.
 The ownership dispute was resolved by Alibaba Group, Yahoo!, and Softbank in July 2011.